-The DRI could further support regional policy with access to the north, to Technology Enterprise Park and the entrance to NorthYards Business Park, using a Complete Streets approach.
-This could create opportunities for nearby off-site workers to utilize this DRI's retail services and for residents of the DRI site to work nearby using alternative modes of travel, both of which would take vehicle trips off of area roadways.
-North-south vehicular access in this area could also create better area-wide connectivity and mitigate congestion and delay in the roadway network beyond this DRI site.
-It was noted during the review that the intersection of North Avenue and Northyards Boulevard experiences substantial peak period congestion as it is the only means of vehicular ingress and egress for Technology Enterprise Park and NorthYards Business Park workers.
+The DRI could further support regional policy through bicycle and pedestrian access to Technology Enterprise Park and the entrance to NorthYards Business Park, both to the north.
+This could create opportunities for nearby off-site workers to utilize this DRI's retail services and for residents of the DRI site to work nearby, both of which would take vehicle trips off of area roadways.
+The development team and City staff are encouraged to explore this type of connection with neighboring property owners.